blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 # timeout!
 ```

-Even though they are in the same namespace
+Even though they are in the same namespace.

-#### Global Network Policy (calico)
+#### Global Network Policy (Calico)

-Calico extends the native Network Policies by adding the `GlobalNetworkPolicy` which is cluster-scoped.
+Calico extends the native Network Policies by adding `GlobalNetworkPolicy`, which is cluster-scoped.
 It isn't tied to a namespace, making it ideal for organization-wide security policies.

-Following the same example as in the Network Policy, we will create a cluster-scoped one:
+Following the same example as above, we will create a cluster-scoped policy:

 ```sh
 cat <<'EOF' | kubectl apply -f -